 Graduate assistants and tuition scholars are also expected to participate actively in the intellectual life of their departments.
 They should attend all colloquia provided by their departments and assist in seminars and forums as directed by their chairperson.

-Graduate assistants and tuition scholars are required to provide service to their department or other unit of the university each semester through the end of final examinations.
+Graduate assistants and tuition scholars are required to provide service to their department or other unit of the university each semester from the first day of class through the end of final examinations.
+Schedules vary by department and service may be required during Fall and Spring breaks, depending on the nature of the work needed.
 The student should consult with his/her faculty advisor or the graduate program director to determine the distribution of these hours throughout the semester.

 Graduate assistants are expected to give 20 hours of service a week to their department, and tuition scholars 7 hours a week.
 Students holding a half assistantship owe 14 hours of service a week.
 Department chairpersons supervise assistants' and tuition scholars' service to the department and their programs of study.
 In many departments, chairpersons delegate their supervisory role to the graduate program director or other faculty members.